 - Backup Power Supplies: Uninterruptible Power Supply (UPS) systems and backup generators keep monitoring systems running during power failures.

-- Redundant Sensors & Communication Lines: If a sensor fails or a network connection drops, alternative pathways allow continuous data transmission.
+- Redundant Sensors & Communication Lines: If a sensor fails or a network connection drops, alternative pathways allow continuous data transmission, a feature critical for flood and water monitoring where every second counts.

 Software Redundancy